newst4rt/Lyrify/README.md

   - #### **`-r --romanize`**

-    *Romanize lines if lyrics contain characters that can be romanized.
-This option can be used combined with `--translate` and `--hide-sourcelyrics` wether to romanize the original or translated lyrics.
+    *Romanize lines if lyrics contain characters that can be romanized.<br>
+    This option can be used combined with `--translate` and `--hide-sourcelyrics` whether to romanize the original or translated lyrics.
 Here some examples for a better understanding:*

     - > **`--translate zh-CN --romanize --hide-sourcelyrics`**

-       - *Display on the first row the Chinese translation and on the second the romanized text from the translation*
+       - *Display on the first row the Chinese translation and on the second the romanized text from translation*

     - > **`--translate zh-CN --romanize`**

-       - *Display the romanized text from the original lyric and below the Chinese Translation*
+       - *Display the romanized text from the original lyric and below the Chinese translation*

     - > **`stream --romanize --translate zh-CN`**
        - *Display the romanized Chinese translation.*

-    *¹first line²second line

   - #### **`-o --store-offline`**